Blog

 What is Enterprise Service Management (ESM)?

 If you work in the IT world, you’ve undoubtedly seen the term IT Service Management, often referred to by the acronym ITSM.
 ITSM is the collection of actions and policies designed to plan, execute and manage all the IT services within an organization.
 But what do you call it when ITSM processes and tools are used outside of IT?
+What is Enterprise Service Management and how does it differ from ITSM?

 While ITSM methodologies have often been inherently confined to IT, there’s a shift occurring and an increasing number of organizations are adopting long-established service management practices to run their operations more efficiently outside of IT too.
 When companies roll out service management to departments and teams outside of IT, or throughout the entire organization we call this Enterprise Service Management (ESM).